ALL ABOUT STEVE

 My short plays Breeders Cup, Genius, and A Year of Mondays were staged through Love Creek Productions.
 Musical Chairs was read as part of 2014 Chelsea Rep Festival, and the short, Handsome, had a 2015 reading at Casa Beverly.
 The play tran-si-tions was a semi finalist for the 2014 Vittum Prize for best new play and 2016 Great Gay Play and Musical Festival, both in Chicago.
 The short, The Glove, was selected as part of Equity Library Theater’s 2017 Playwrights Festival and was published by Art Age Publications the same year, and charrette had its first public reading at The Dramatists Guild.
 As an actor, I have appeared on Mad Men, True Blood and Boardwalk Empire, and besides performing in several Off-Off Broadway plays, in 2015 I fulfilled a dream to play the role of 'Schultz' in the Obie-winning play Circle Mirror Transformation by Annie Baker.

-I bring not only a unique perspective to coaching, but also a battery of tools, skills and life experience.
 I stumbled into coaching during the 2020 pandemic when I felt a calling to focus my life on others.
 I had always enjoyed helping people succeed, and the Universe directed me into coaching through a series of non-coincidental coincidences.
 When Broadway and all theater and film production shut down, I knew my fellow actors and entertainment professionals could benefit the most from my assistance, in either finding new life purpose or adjusting to the changed world.
 However; my practice clients, whether a Broadway veteran or recent university grad, all had one thing in common that I shared, a lack of believing in their talent.
 After completing my first level of training at Life Purpose Institute, But in wanting to help others discover the self-love I achieved, I began training in spiritual coaching, as that's where creativity comes from: the soul.